salman1hasan/unguarded-storebuild-/README.md

 37. <Text style={{textAlign:”center”, color:”gray”, fontSize:16}}>
 38. Add navigation onPress={() => navigation.navigate(“”)}
 39. Add register to the register screen to get the viewer to go to the other screen
+40. RegisterScreen copy and paste the register screen
+41. Add a section name to text input so the user can input his name
+42. Change the icon of name with an ionIcon
+43. Make sure password inputs and styling is correct before applying backend server

+Backend code
+1.In API folder create a user.js and add const mongoose = require(‘mongoose’).
+Mongoose is the connection for userSchema
+2. UserSchema = new mongoose.Schema({, In the name type: String, required:true.
+Add email type String, required: true, unique: true, password: type: String, required:true, unique: true, password: {type:String, required:true}, verification:{ type:boolean, default: false} name:{

+	},
+	email: {

+	},
+	password:{

+	},
+	verification:{

+	},
+}};

+What is a userSchema?
+It’s a visual representation of a database.
+Can outline specific items.
+userSchema
+name: {

+},
+email: {

+},
+password: {

+}.
+Verified: {

+},
+vertificationToken: String,
+address: [
+	{
+		name: String,
+		mobileNo: String,
+		houseNo: String,
+		street: String,
+		landmark:String,
+		city:String,
+		country:

 Important notes for react native project
 <App.js> (Main build using stacknavigator)
 In Stack navigator go to the build
 In screens, login and screen change the format